 invite on to new people and we find the database grows organically with high-quality leads.

 Create a culture of diligence among your sales and marketing team in entering their interactions with contacts in your CRM.
 If you can’t track and manage a lead, it often falls through the cracks in follow-up.
 Just because a contact isn’t in a buying phase right now, doesn’t mean they won’t be in six or nine months.
-Create drip campaigns of value to keep your name in the forefront of their minds.
+Create drip campaigns of value to keep your name in their forefront of their minds.

 89% of B2B sales start with online research.
 That’s a dramatic statement that has a litany of implications for your marketing program.
 However, in terms of building your database, that automated connection between your website and social media and your marketing database is crucial.
 When leads are looking and find you (which took some hard work to get to that point — congratulations) — don’t let those inquiries slide by.